 Microsoft BizTalk Server 2010 Patterns Book Review

-The second part is written in a form of history, love this part, telling how he began to implement BizTalk integrations on a particular customer, starting for the basic (Pass-thru) to more robust and complex scenarios.
-This second part shifts from theory to practice presenting real-world integration patterns explained step-by-step (BAM and Unit Tests, messaging solutions, error handling, BRE, orchestration patterns like convoys …)
+The second part is written in a form of history, love this part, telling how he began to implement BizTalk integrations on a particular customer, starting with the basic (Pass-thru) to more robust and complex scenarios.
+This second part shifts from theory to practice, presenting real-world integration patterns explained step-by-step (BAM and Unit Tests, messaging solutions, error handling, BRE, orchestration patterns like convoys …)

-In one of my previous post I wrote that this is one of the five BizTalk Server 2010 Books you must have and I was right, it is a great book and highly recommended.
+In one of my previous posts, I wrote that this is one of the five BizTalk Server 2010 Books you must have, and I was right, it is a great book and highly recommended.
 Congratulations to the author: Dan Rosanova (two-time MVP BizTalk Server).

 Microsoft BizTalk Server 2010 Patterns Book

-The book is available through Amazon and PACKT is self, so go to either of one and order it!
+The book is available through Amazon, and PACKT is self-published, so go to either one and order it!

 Author: Sandro Pereira